MadPatrick/domoticz_somfy/README.md

 From **version 4.x**, Somfy boxes can be controlled locally.
 This is faster, more reliable, and avoids Somfy cloud limitations.

+### 🌐 Version 4.5 — Parameters changed
+From **version 4.5** the parameters in the config has been changed You need to change your settings in the setup of the plugin

 ### ⚠ Somfy Web API Warning
 Somfy discourages Web API usage.
 Cloud login or Web mode may fail without notice.